 Slots are amongst the most popular forms of internet betting, meaning that it has become quite a populated market over the years.
 In order to combat that, game makers are constantly trying to come up with news ways to attract audiences and keep the games that they offer fresh and interesting.
 Elsewhere on the site you can read about Megaways slots, which are an attempt to do just that, with infinity slots the next in line.

 The concept is such a simple one that many game makers will wonder why they didn’t think of it before: your game starts off with a set number of reels and each time you win another reel is added.
-Theoretically this can, as the name suggests, go on infinitely and the longer it goes on for the more money you’ll end up winning.
 There are two main companies that offer it, with others licensing the infinity reel idea out.

 The Idea Explained